binckbank-api/client-js/README.md

 [Step 6: Description of the data](#realtime6)\
 [Step 7: Production](#realtime7)\
 [Things to keep in mind](#realtimeSuggestions)

+## <a name="onboarding"></a>Onboarding process for developers

+### How to start

+Contact Binck with the announcement you want to develop an application using the API.\
+Binck will provide you an online form where you can enter the details of the application.
+Important are the name of the application, the scopes (ordering, quotes, news, or only viewing) and the redirect URL.
+This is the URL used to redirect the user to, after signing in.

+### Next step

+The API team at Binck will create a new clientId and secret with the requested privileges on sandbox and shares them with you, together with a test account.
+You cannot test with a real account, so orders won’t be executed on the market.

 ## <a name="logon"></a>Sign in to Binck API using OAuth2